jupytercon/jupytercon2025-developingextensions/04-materials/05-developing-with-ai.md

 ### AI IDEs and tools for extension development

-Now that you understand the categories, here are the **agentic AI tools** we will use in this workshop:
+Now that you understand the categories, here are the **agentic AI tools** we will use in this workshop.
+We'll start with **Cursor** to demonstrate the AI-assisted workflow, then repeat key steps using **Claude Code** for a CLI-based approach.
+Both tools offer similar agentic capabilities, so you can choose whichever fits your preferred workflow after the workshop.

 #### 1. **Cursor**
 - **What it is:** A fork of VS Code with deep AI integration